|Telephone:||+44 (0)1224 263022|

 Dr Susan McWhirr is a Lecturer in Human Resource Management and delivers courses on the undergraduate, postgraduate and online programmes.
 Her main areas of teaching are Human Resource Management, Organisational Behaviour, lifelong learning and development and research methods.

 Before joining Robert Gordon University, Susan undertook consultancy work delivering training and psychometrics to a number of Oil and Gas Sector clients.
 Prior to this she was a manager and teacher in the Education sector.

-Susan is currently working on a number of research projects which focus on mentoring, reflective learning, professional development and transition into Higher Education.
+Susan is currently working on a number of research projects which focus on mentoring, coaching, reflective learning, professional development and employability.
 Her main research interests include professional learning, pedagogy and human resource development.
-She is currently writing up PhD research project and expects to submit her thesis later this year.

 Involvement in research projects, knowledge transfer partnerships and training initiatives.

 2014-2015.
 ScotGrad Enterprise Training; Prof Heather Fulford; Prof Rita Marcella; in partnership with the University of Strathclyde, Scottish Funding Council

 2013-2014.
 Building Online Learning Communities; Prof Heather Fulford; Dr Moira Bailey; Graeme Stephen; Susan McWhirr, DELTA (RGU)

 2011-2012.
 Skills Utilisation Project: Maximising the Impact of Skills in the Oil and Gas Industry, Scottish Funding Council